ballerina-platform/ballerina-dev-website/learn/getting-started/writing-a-graphql-api-with-ballerina.md

 ## Accessing the GraphQL Endpoint

-To access the endpoint, you can use a GraphQL client such as [GraphiQL](https://github.com/graphql/graphiql) or simply, cURL.
+To access the endpoint, you can use a GraphQL client such as [GraphiQL](https://github.com/graphql/graphiql) or simply cURL.

 The following cURL request will retrieve all the data from the endpoint: